 The following authorities oversee different taxes:

-In Jeremy Hunt’s 2024 Spring statement, he announced the following developments:
+In Rachel Reeves’s 2024 Autumn statement, she announced the following developments:

-• Changes to National Insurance – Some rates will be reduced further.
-In Autumn 2023, some rates were cut while others were abolished.
+- Changes to National Insurance – Employers’ national insurance contributions will rise to 15% from April 2025.
 Read more in our article on income tax in the UK.

-• Vaping, alcohol, and fuel – The government plans to introduce a levy on liquids for vapes.
+- Vaping, alcohol, and fuel – The Labour government plans to implement the previous government’s proposed levy on liquids for vapes.
 Meanwhile, fuel and alcohol duties will freeze for at least another year.

 Who pays tax in the UK?